v6d-io/v6d/docs/notes/cloud-native/vineyard-operator.rst

 Installing vineyard as sidecar
 ------------------------------

-Vineyard can be installed as a sidecar container in the pod.
-We provide CRD `Sidecar` for configuring and obervering the sidecar container.
-It is mostly the same as the `Vineyardd` CRD and the following list shows all configurations.
+Vineyard can be seamlessly integrated as a sidecar container within a pod.
+We offer the `Sidecar` Custom Resource Definition (CRD) for configuring and managing the sidecar container.
+The `Sidecar` CRD shares many similarities with the `Vineyardd` CRD, and the following list presents all available configurations.

 .. admonition:: Sidecar Configurations
    :class: admonition-details